r-Techsupport/TuringBot/docs/google_setup.md

 ![image](https://github.com/zleyyij/TuringBot/assets/100243410/b94f4325-05fd-4004-9b7c-d8aa573531c3)

-You now have all the necessary credentials to use Google with TuringBot.
+You now have all the necessary credentials to use the Google module.

 [//]: # (All credentials and Ids used in this guide have been invalidated.)